whitneygriffith/microblog/readme.md

 http://timmyreilly.azurewebsites.net/starter-site-for-flask-on-azure-web-apps/

-Store your keys in your config.py file located in the root
+Store your keys in your config.py file located in the root and then add the config.py to the .gitignore file